fluidTechGlobal/c2bMpesa/README.md

 Build up upon from https://packagist.org/packages/lawrence615/mpesa

 This package is created to integrate c2b Mpesa.
+This package will only take payments payed by users in the system.

 ## Requirements
 - [PHP >=5.6.0](http://php.net/)